Franak Viačorka: Educational and work experience

-Viačorka studied at the Belarusian Lyceum for Humanities (since 2003 existing in underground), Journalism Department of Belarusian State University (from which he was expelled for political activities), the European Humanitarian University (exiled in Vilnius).
+Viačorka studied at the Belarusian Lyceum for Humanities, Journalism Department of Belarusian State University, and the European Humanitarian University.
 Viačorka has two degrees in Communications (B.A.) and International Relations (M.A.).
-Franak graduated from Warsaw University and American University.
+He graduated from Warsaw University and American University.

 Viačorka also worked as a research media analyst for the U.S. Agency for Global Media (USAGM) focusing on Eurasia’s digital markets.
 His research focused on Russian and Chinese efforts to control the global media space, spread disinformation, and build the sovereign internet infrastructure.
 He has served as a creative director for the Belarus service of Radio Free Europe/Radio Liberty (RFE/RL), consultant for Freedom House.

 Current status

 Franak Viačorka is the chief political advisor to Sviatlana Tsikhanouskaya and the head of the international relations department of the Office of Sviatlana Tsikhanouskaya.
 He often appears in the Belarusian and foreign press.
-Franak is called one of the main organizers of mass protests in 2020 in Belarus.

 Public activities

 He is the son of prominent opposition politician Vincuk Viačorka.
 Since his youth, Franak has been involved in the opposition movement to current Belarusian president Alexander Lukashenko.
 Franak was member of Young Front, a founder and formerly chairman of the BPF Youth (2008-2009), the youth wing of the Belarusian Popular Front, succeeded on October 10, 2009 by Andrej Krečka.
 Organizer of many demonstrations, political campaigns and flash-mobs.